0

 OTPs provide medication-assisted treatment (MAT) for people diagnosed with an opioid-use disorder.
 MAT patients also must receive counseling, which can include different forms of behavioral therapy.
 Learn more about medication and counseling treatment for substance use disorders

 Attention Providers: Are you accepting Medicare?
-Learn more about how to enroll as a Medicare provider and the benefits this would bring to your patient population here
+Learn more about how to enroll as a Medicare provider and the benefits this would bring to your patient population here.

-How to become an OTP
+How to become an Opioid Treatment Program

 Applying for Opioid Treatment Program Certification and Licensing